2

 Ok, with all of that said, the E35 comes with a 25 lb flywheel.

-This exceeds our 20 lb goal and should be plenty of mass to offer a smooth feel.
-Most users would agree with this statement based on the reviews this elliptical racks up.
+This exceeds our 20 lb goal and should be plenty of mass to offer a smooth feel, but also provide plenty of resistance to challenge folks of all skill levels.

-The E35 comes with 20 levels of resistance and 20 power adjusted incline levels to give you plenty of control over the intensity of your workouts.
+The E35 comes with 20 levels of resistance and 20 power adjusted incline levels to give you plenty of control over the intensity of your workouts too.

 Another nice thing about being able to adjust the incline is that it allows you to target different muscle groups – increasing the incline angle is going to target your glutes and hamstrings more, fyi.